Mahoney0101/ISSC-threadpool-starvation/readme.md

 - Navigate to ./terraform and run the following
   - `terraform apply` confirm all is as expected and approve

-Worker node should be running and part of the swarm run `docker node ls` to verify connectivity
+Worker node should be running and part of the swarm, run `docker node ls` to verify connectivity